Silver Creek High School

 Bingo is a huge fundraiser for our school and our athletic department.
-We hold Bingo every Wednesday night from 5:30 until about 9:00 at the Longmont Bingo hall 640 19th Avenue, Longmont, CO 80501.
+We operate Bingo every Wednesday night and need workers from 5:30 until about 9:00 at the Longmont Bingo hall, 640 19th Avenue, Longmont, CO 80501.

 SCOPA (Silver Creek Organization for the Performing Arts) supports the staff and students of Silver Creek through fundraising and volunteer opportunities.

 Orchestra Concert – Wednesday Dec 12th at 7:00p.m.

 Band Concert – Thursday Dec 13th at 7:00p.m.

 Pre-sales for Silver Creek’s Madrigal weekend performances have ended, but if you or someone you know still wishes to attend, twenty (20) additional tickets for each show will be available at the door one hour prior to performance times.
 Doors open at 5:30 p.m. for Friday and Saturday’s dinner shows and at 1:00 p.m. for Saturday’s matinee.
 Dinner prices are $20 for students and $22 for adults.
 Matinee prices are $12 for students and $14 for adults.